I Am A Mother Of An ADHD Child

 Ears

 Kids with ADHD don’t have the skill to listen intently.
-In order to treat this type of behavior using the treatment, the children are being taught the concept of listening – listen to your teacher, mom, dad, older siblings and etc. During the session, the child will learn to “listen” without inattentive issues.
+In order to treat this type of behavior, the children are being taught the concept of listening – listen to your teacher, mom, dad, older siblings etc. During the session, the child will learn to “listen” without inattentive issues.
 That is “The Ears” rule.

 “The nonstop leisure activities, impulsive actions, and more frequent aggressiveness of children with the hyperactive or combined types of ADHD are obvious sources of annoyance to peers.
 They are more likely than other children to argue and start fights,” notes expert Eileen Kennedy-Moore Ph.D.